-We are excited to announce the launch of this new initiative called Visually Impaired But Able (VIBA), whereby we are committed to reaching out to people who are blind or have moderate to severe visual impairment, one family at a time, with a single objective of improving their quality of life.
-Galatians 6:2 says “Bear one another burdens, and so fulfill the law of Christ.”
-With this mandate in mind, VIBA aims to empower them with resources that will optimize functionality and foster self-sufficiency, all for the glory of our Lord, Jesus.
+We are excited to announce the launch of this new initiative called Visually Impaired But Able (VIBA), we are committed to reaching out to people who are blind or have moderate to severe visual impairment, one family at a time, with a single objective of improving their quality of life.
+VIBA aims to empower through resources that will optimize functionality and foster self-sufficiency, all for the glory of our Lord, Jesus.

 From early childhood to late adulthood, vision facilitates various complexities of life management.
 The World Health Organization (WHO) states that on a global scale, 36 million people are completely blind, while approximately 217 million people have moderate to severe visual impairment (MSVI), totalling approximately 253 million people worldwide.
 Of these, 89% of the total number live in low and middle-income countries.
 When we narrow it down to just Africa, WHO states that an estimated total of 26.3 million people live with a form of visually impaired, of which 5.9 million are completely blind.
 In addition to the existing economic and political limitations in these nations, being blind and/or having MSVI is associated with lower workforce participation, unequal opportunity to work, social exclusion and marginalization, lower chance of personal goal attainment, poor health outcomes, and overall just a lower quality of life.
 As a result, our hearts are filled with compassion for many of our brothers and sisters in Christ with MSVI.
 They face significant challenges for survival that often lead them into the streets, which in turn exposes them to physical and sexual assault, falls and injuries, kidnapping, exploitation, and in more severe cases, death.
 To them, this is a reality and a part of their daily struggle.
 Therefore, our goal is to assist as many as we can, one family at at time.
 The desired outcome will be achieved through the four-step process outlined below:-